Falsifiability and Predictions

 F-δ_CP: CKM CP-phase from the Fano phase

 Status: [H] Hypothesis — depends on the Fritzsch texture and loop corrections.
+Current verdict: PASSING ( from the LHCb direct value; from the global fit).

 F-Cabibbo: Cabibbo angle from RG suppression of the Fano angle